 Professional Development Scholarship for Current Students

-The Adler School's Alumni Association supports the Adler School Professional Development Scholarship.
+The Adler University's Alumni Association supports the Adler University Professional Development Scholarship.
 This scholarship is available for current students who need funding to support learning experiences such as presenting or participating in field-related conferences, workshops, and training.